-The SUNY Geneseo MS Accounting meets New York State requirements for CPA licensure and provides a deep foundation in the core skills required for professional success and advancement.
+The SUNY Geneseo MS in Accounting meets New York State requirements for CPA licensure and provides a deep foundation in the core skills required for professional success and advancement.

 Prerequisite - an undergraduate accounting degree - no exceptions

-MS Students must have completed an undergraduate degree in accounting from a registered program prior to entering the MS program.
+MS students must have completed an undergraduate degree in accounting from a registered program prior to entering the MS program.

 The MS is designed as a full-time/academic year program that builds on the body of knowledge developed in the undergraduate accounting major.
 Geneseo's small classes, accessible faculty and carefully designed curriculum all reflect the high quality of our highly regarded accounting program.